Every Story Fund

 • CREATING opportunities for equity-seeking creators

-To promote diversity, equity, inclusion, and belonging in film, TIFF will:
+To promote diversity, equity, inclusion, and belonging in film, TIFF is driven to:

 CHALLENGE the status quo by identifying and addressing barriers upheld by prevailing industry practices and attitudes, and by fostering intentional conversations and commitments to diversity and inclusion.